jamf/NetSUS/docs/ldap_proxy.md

 You want to name your Proxy as `proxy.company.com`, you would enter `DC=proxy,DC=company,DC=com`

-**Note**: Pointing multipile LDAP servers to a single Exposed Distinguished Name is currently not supported on the NetBoot/SUS/LP.
+**Note**: Pointing multipile Real Distinguished Names and URL's to the same Exposed Distinguished Name is currently not supported on the NetBoot/SUS/LP.
 However this is possible by editing the  `slapd.conf` configuration file on your server device commonly located here: `/etc/ldap/slapd.conf`.
 This file is re-written each time you activate the NetBoot/SUS/LP LDAP proxy.
 For more information on this topic, see the [OpenLDAP Documentation](http://www.openldap.org/doc/admin24/slapdconfig.html)

 ## <a name="rdn"></a>Real Distinguished Name